Winter Study Groups 2019 – 2020

 These Study Groups are loosely based on the Syllabuses for the Module Examinations of the BBKA.
 These syllabuses can be found on the BBKA website.
 Follow the trail from “Services” at the top of the page, then “Courses and Education”, click on “Please log into Members’ Area….” then scroll down to the Module you want.

-Each course will consist of about seven sessions, beginning in October 2018 and ending in February-March 2019 in time for people to prepare to sit the examination if they so wish.
+Each course will consist of about nine sessions, beginning in October/November 2019 and ending in February/March 2020 in time for people to prepare to sit the examination if they so wish.
 Please note there is absolutely no pressure on people to take the exam, nor any expectation that they should do so.

 The Study Groups are open to any member of Cheshire Beekeepers’ Association who has at least three years’ experience of keeping bees and has passed the BBKA Basic Assessment, preferably with Credit.